 - Cedar Point (Swansboro) Intracoastal Waterway 144 Cedar Point Boulevard

-Individuals 16 years of age or older using any type of bait or gear to catch finfish while fishing in North Carolina’s public waters must possess a valid North Carolina fishing license.
+One of the most important things to do before fishing on the Crystal Coast is to get your fishing license.
+North Carolina does require a fishing license and has size and daily catch limits for many species.
+Individuals 16 years or older using any bait or gear to catch finfish while fishing in North Carolina’s public waters must possess a valid North Carolina fishing license.
 This license requirement does not apply to private ponds.
 Individual residents who receive Food Stamps, Medicaid, or Work First Family Assistance may obtain a written waiver (Annual Subsistence License Waiver) from this fishing license requirement through the county Department of Social Services.
 A $2 transaction fee may be added to your total order (NCGS 113-270.1B).

 Where to Get Your NC Fishing License

-- Purchase a license in person at one of the offices of the Division of Marine Fisheries.
-Fishing licenses are also available at many local bait and tackle shops as well as sporting goods stores.
+- Purchase a license in person at one of the Division of Marine Fisheries offices.
+Fishing licenses are also available at local bait and tackle shops and sporting goods stores.

 - Purchase a license online on the NC Wildlife website.
-Once you’re on the site, just click on the green “Purchase Licenses and Permits” button.
+Once on the site, click the green “Purchase Licenses and Permits” button.